-The bias due to the structural break may be mitigated by specifying non-zero values for the model’s errors in the forecasting period, which is referred as the intercept correction (IC) method.
-(Clark & McCracken, 2007; M. B. Clements & Hendry, 1994; M. P. Clements & Hendry, 1999).
-For example, if we believe that the model is subject to structural break and forecasts are biased, we may estimate the bias as the average value of the most recent residuals, i.e., BiasIC= ωWeT-ω=ωW[β2-βTm'xT-ω+uT-ω], where W is the number of residuals being used to estimate the forecast bias.
+The bias due to the structural change may be mitigated by specifying non-zero values for the model’s errors in the forecasting period, which is referred as the intercept correction (IC) method (Clark & McCracken, 2007; M. B. Clements & Hendry, 1994; M. P. Clements & Hendry, 1999).
+For example, if we believe that the model is subject to structural change and forecasts are biased, we may estimate the bias as the average value of the most recent residuals, i.e., BiasIC= i=1WeT-i=i=1W[β2-βTm'xT-i+uT-i], where W is the number of residuals being used to estimate the forecast bias.
 When W=1, the estimate reduces to eT-1, which is the residual at the forecast origin (e.g., Chevillon, 2016).
-The estimated bias are then added back to the out-of-sample forecasts, which may potentially improve the forecasting accuracy but at a cost of inflated forecasting error variance (M. P. Clements & Hendry, 1999).
-In a retailer context, product sales at SKU level often exhibit large variations, unexpected outliers, and missing values, which makes estimating the forecast bias a difficult task.
+The estimated bias is then added back to the out-of-sample forecasts, which may potentially improve the forecasting accuracy but at a cost of inflated forecasting error variance (M. P. Clements & Hendry, 1999).
+In the retailer context, product sales at SKU level often exhibit large variations, unexpected outliers, and missing values, which makes estimating the forecast bias a difficult task.

 An alternative method is to combine the forecasts which are generated by the same model but with different estimation windows while expecting a trade-off between reduced forecast bias and potentially increased forecast error variance (H. M. Pesaran & Timmermann, 2005; M. H. Pesaran & Pick, 2011).
-Ideally, if we know that there exists a structural break and it occurs at T1, we may estimate the model exclusively with the post-break data, i.e., T1:T, and generate unbiased forecasts.
-However, as we do not know the location of the break, we may estimate the model using the data which are closest to the forecast origin (e.g., we keep m as large as possible) in conformity with maintaining the degrees of freedom so that that there are enough observations to estimate the model.
-If m by chance becomes larger than T1, the model will be estimated with the post-break data only and will generate unbiased forecasts.
-However, this does not necessarily lead to improved forecasting accuracy because the forecasting error variance would increase due to smaller estimation window (i.e., we are using fewer observations to estimate the model).
+Ideally, if we know that there is a structural change at T1, we can estimate the model exclusively with the post-break data, i.e., T1:T, and generate unbiased forecasts.In reality, as the location of the break is unknown.
+We can estimate the model using the data which are closest to the forecast origin (e.g., we keep m as large as possible) in conformity with maintaining the degrees of freedom so that that there are enough observations to estimate the model.
+If m by chance becomes larger than T1, the model will be exclusively estimated with the post-break data and will generate unbiased forecasts.
+However, this does not necessarily lead to improved forecasting accuracy because the forecasting error variance would increase due to smaller estimation window (e.g., we are using fewer observations to estimate the model).
 The Mean Squared Error (MSE) at week T+h can be represented as MSET+h, mXT+h=EeT+h2mXT+h=σ22(1+Bm+Em), where Bm=μ'Qm,T1Qm,T-1xT+hxT+h'Qm,T-1Qm,T1μ, and can be interpreted as the squared forecast bias; Em=xT+h'Qm,T-1xT+h+ψxT+h'Qm,T-1Qm,T1Qm,T-1xT+h, and can be interpreted as the efficiency term (σ22Em is the forecasting error variance), μ=(β2-β1)/σ2, Qm,T=Xm,T'Xm,T, and ψ=(σ12-σ22)/σ22.
 H. M. Pesaran and Timmermann (2005) show analytically that the change of the MSE for week T+h when we estimate the model with data [m+1,T] compared to with the data [m,T] is:

 Δm+1,m=MSET+h, m+1XT-MSET+h, mXT